linneuniversitetet/University-Projects/README.md

 # Linnaeus-University-CS-BSc

-Welcome 👋 to the CS-BSc repository!
+Welcome 👋 to the Linnaeus-University-Bachelor-CS repository!
 This hub contains assignments, projects, and study materials from my Bachelor's Program in Computer Science (2018–2021).

 ## Included Courses